 There is one Governing Board for the whole Federation which oversees the work of all four schools.

 The Governing Board, as a whole, meets regularly throughout the year, in addition to the meetings of its various subcommittees.
+We have a standing finance committee, chaired by Mr Kester Horn, whose responsibilities include setting and monitoring the school budgets.
 All Governors are also linked to aspects of the Federation Development Plan through agreed key lines of enquiry which are monitored regularly in terms of intent, implementation and impact.

 As part of our role, we also agree the principles guiding Federation and School policies and actively monitor and evaluate how the policy framework is applied within the Federation and individual Schools.
-We also have responsibility for reviewing and approving the schools’ budgets to ensure financial sustainability, probity and value for money and we monitor progress against this throughout the year.
 The Governing Board, as a whole, meets regularly throughout the year.
+Due to the small nature of the school communities complaint panels are formed on an ad hoc basis as and when required.

 In order to discharge their duties effectively the Governing Board has a range of skills.
 These include experience and expertise in Financial and Business Management, Teaching and Learning, School Leadership, Public Relations, Human Resources, Marketing, Health and Safety, Safeguarding, Premises Management and Performance Management.